 Step 4: Create pleats by folding

-I wanted my no-sew farmhouse curtains to look like pleated curtains.
-I had to experiment with a few different folds before I found one that gave the desired effect.
+I wanted my curtains to look pleated, so I experimented with a few different folds until I got the desired effect.
 This step might initially look confusing, but it’s actually pretty simple.

 Make a little fold, like so: